altran03/ai-agent-education-platform/README.md

 ```

 ### Database Setup
-1. The SQLite database will be created automatically in the backend directory
+1. PostgreSQL database is the primary database for all environments
-2. Tables are created on first application startup
+2. Tables are created automatically using Alembic migrations
-3. For manual setup, run the database initialization command in the backend setup section
+3. For manual setup, run `alembic upgrade head` in the backend/database directory
 4. The system will automatically create default scenarios
 5. The .env file is located at the project root and is read by all components